Myths On Mental Health

+Debunking notions about mental health are encountered during counseling.
 It’s quite startling and disheartening that in this modern age, people still believe in myths about mental health disorders.

-To completely eradicate unsubstantial and problematic beliefs regarding issues on psychological well-being, here are three of the most common myths that people until now still believe.
+To completely eradicate unsubstantial and problematic beliefs regarding issues on psychological well-being, here are three of the most common health myths that people until now still believe.

 On the low end are individuals afflicted with severe and persistent mental illness like schizophrenia in which life experiences tend to be profoundly and concretely limited.
 On the opposite end are individuals known as the worried well – high functioning individuals who possess an acute awareness of consistent though tolerable difficulties. — Jeremy Clyman Psy.D.

-- Mentally Ill Individuals Are Dangerous
+Mental Health Issues: Mentally Ill Individuals Are Dangerous

 Sadly, there are some mental health professionals who still advocate for the removal or mental/emotional amputation of certain human aspects because they are destructive or self-destructive. — Noah Rubinstein, LMFT, LMHC

 Mental illness and violence are not exclusive; in fact, researchers disagree that mental illness is a definitive predictor for doing violent acts.
-Looking at a particular psychological illness, it is concluded that people who struggle with mental illness are no more violent than those without mental illness.
-Countless reports excluding mentally ill people from certain communities are in itself, already an act of violence; unfortunately, people who suffer from mental diseases are the ones who are usually excluded.
-Furthermore, it is also essential to note that those who struggle with mental illnesses are more likely to become victims of violence rather than being the purveyors of violence.
+Looking at a particular psychological illness, it is concluded that people who struggle with mental health illness are no more violent than those without mental health illness.
+Countless reports excluding mentally ill people from certain communities are in itself, already an act of violence; unfortunately, people who suffer from mental health diseases are the ones who are usually excluded.
+Furthermore, it is also essential to note that those who struggle with mental health illnesses are more likely to become victims of violence rather than being the purveyors of violence.

-There Is No Escape From Mental Illness
+There Is No Escape From Mental Health

 The benevolent view would be that there will be more access to treatment for everyone.
 A more cynical view suggests an increase in pathologizing normal experience (e.g., converting shyness into social anxiety disorder) . — Bruce Poulsen Ph.D.